AlexBaranowski/bash-bushido-book/chapters/09-aliases.md

 [Alex@SpaceShip ~]$
 ```

-## Check if the command is aliased.
+## Check if the command is aliased
 We have at least 5 way to do it, 4 of them are easy to script, the last one
 should be already known to an attentive reader.